Dryopteris expansa

 - Wildlife support: supports hummingbirds

-- Native habitat/range: Generally found in cool forests or rocky slopes up to 2100 meters across most of western OR, north into WA, south into CA, as well as areas of northeastern North America, Eurasia, and Greenland.
+- Native habitat/range: generally found in cool forests or rocky slopes, from sea level to 2100m, across most of the western Pacific Northwest from Washington to northern California.
+It is also present in areas of northeastern North America, Eurasia, and Greenland.
 Portland Plant List - yes.

-- Special features & uses: supports hummingbirds, rootstock is edible
+- Special features & uses: supports hummingbirds; deer resistant; rootstock is edible; landscape uses include raingardens, bioswales and woodland gardens

 Gardening with Spreading Wood Fern: Tuck this fern into your rotting nurse logs or shaded water feature or other low-light areas of your garden that are rich in organic matter and moist year-round.
 Like other ferns, it is deer resistant and can provide a lush cover on the forest floor.